Deutsche Telekom: T-Systems

 T-Systems sells worldwide products and services to medium to very large business customers.
 The focus is on the marketing of complex services and industry solutions.

 Deutsche Telekom Global Carrier

-Deutsche Telekom Global Carrier is formerly known as Deutsche Telekom International Sales and Solutions.
+Deutsche Telekom Global Carrier was formerly known as Deutsche Telekom International Sales and Solutions.
 It is an international wholesale arm of Deutsche Telekom.
 The products include Voice Termination, Ethernet, IP-Transit, Mobile and Roaming as well as In-flight Internet Access for the aviation industry.
 It operates a Tier-1 network.

 European Aviation Network

-Together with Inmarsat and Nokia, Deutsche Telekom develops a hybrid network for faster internet access on board the planes in Europe.
-It is a combination of data transmission via Inmarsat Satellite and Deutsche Telekom's LTE ground stations throughout the European continent.
+Together with Inmarsat and Nokia, Deutsche Telekom develops a hybrid network for faster internet access onboard planes in Europe.
+It is a combination of data transmission via Inmarsat Satellites and Deutsche Telekom's LTE ground stations throughout the European continent.